 - The theoretical maximum efficiency of a turbine is ~59%, also known as the Betz Limit.
 Most turbines extract ~50% of the energy from the wind that passes through the rotor area.9

-- The capacity factor of a wind turbine is its average power output divided by its maximum power capability.9 Capacity factor of land based wind in the U.S. ranges from 24% to 56% and averages of 36%.6
+- The capacity factor of a wind turbine is its average power output divided by its maximum power capability.9 Capacity factor of land based wind in the U.S. ranges from 21% to 52% and averages 35%.6

-- Offshore winds are generally stronger than on land, and capacity factors are higher on average (expected to reach 51% by 2022 for new projects), but offshore wind farms are more expensive to build and maintain.11,12,13 Offshore turbines are currently placed in depths up to 40-50m (about 131-164ft), but floating offshore wind technologies could greatly expand generation potential as 58% of the total technical wind resource in the U.S. lies in depths greater than 60m.12,14
+- Offshore winds are generally stronger than on land, and capacity factors are higher on average (expected to reach 60% by 2050 for new projects), but offshore wind farms are more expensive to build and maintain.13,14 Offshore turbines are currently placed in depths up to 40-50m (about 131-164ft), but floating offshore wind technologies could greatly expand generation potential as 58% of the total technical wind resource in the U.S. lies over waters greater than 60m.15,16

 Installation, Manufacturing, and Cost

-- In 2020, there were nearly 117,000 full-time workers in the U.S. wind industry and turbines and components were manufactured at over 500 facilities.20
+- In 2021, there were more than 120,000 full-time workers in the U.S. wind industry and turbines and components were manufactured at over 500 facilities.22

-- Large (>20 MW) wind projects require ~85 acres of land area per MW of installed capacity, but 1% or less of this total area is occupied by roads, turbine foundations, or other equipment; the remainder is available for other uses.9
+- Large (>20 MW) wind projects require ~85 acres of land area per MW of installed capacity, but 1% or less of this area is occupied by roads, foundations, or equipment; the remainder is available for other uses.9

 - For farmers, annual lease payments provide a stable income of around $3,000/MW of turbine capacity, depending on the number of turbines on the property, the value of the energy generated, and lease terms.9